RedwoodJS 4

 00:13:08 - Dom Saadi

-or it's like probably not that many plugins, but it's like just a lot of files in places.
+Or it's probably not that many plugins, but it's just a lot of files in places.
 And specifically with Storybook, like you said, there's actually a lot of mocking you have to do.
-If you just want to render your page or component, sometimes you need the router to be there and then you need to be all this other stuff above it.
+If you just want to render your page or component, sometimes you need the router to be there, and then you need all this other stuff above it.

 00:13:30 - Anthony Campolo